DSrijon01/Playwright_Automation/README.md

 -

 ## :question: FYI
 - Use Await to maintain the async execution nature of javascript
+- Changes made to the playwright.config.js -  from forbidOnly: !!process.env.CI, to forbidOnly: false, to check ci actions.

 ##  :page_facing_up: Resources